 So, time to move on,…

-…although not to Ruisseau Farm Cemetery, some distance across the fields from here, where we shall find ourselves at the very end of this tour.
-No, our next stop, and the first of three cemeteries we shall be visiting (it’s a short tour, just seven stops) is no more than five hundred yards straight up the road towards Langemark.
+…although not to Ruisseau Farm Cemetery, some distance across the fields from here, where we shall find ourselves nearer the end of this tour.
+No, our next stop, and the first of four cemeteries we shall be visiting, is no more than five hundred yards straight up the road towards Langemark.